adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-services.md

 ---
 enable: true
 title: "My services"
-description: "These are the services I currently offer to knitwear designers"
+description: "Are you a knitwear designer?
+Let me help you with my services"

 services:
     - process_step: "Knitting tech editing"